-Please note: Electrodes are not available for sale on the website at this time because prices change daily.
-When you add the electrodes to your cart, you can request a quote.
-Lead time for Electrodes is currently 6-8 weeks.
+When you add the electrodes to your cart, you can request a quote or use the form below:

 Electro Arc’s Metal Disintegrators and Spark Erosion Machines can use any material that conducts electricity as an electrode.
 However, different materials offer varying levels of efficiency in the process.
 It is important to use an electrode material that breaks down less than the workpiece.
 Materials with low melting points, such as copper, erode as rapidly as the work material, requiring frequent replacement, which adds to your cost.
 Copper electrodes will get hot.
 With heat they will bend and warp damaging the hole.
 Due to their high melting temperature outperforming other electrode materials, we recommend and provide Molybdenum electrodes in a variety of shapes and lengths.

 For Molybdenum Electrodes the diameters start at .020″